-Table 2: Hepatic metabolic rates compared with experimental data from Ainscow and Brand under conditions of glycogen breakdown [12].
+Table 2.
+Hepatic metabolic rates compared with experimental data from Ainscow and Brand under conditions of glycogen breakdown [12].
 To simulate conditions of constant glycogen breakdown, the plasma fatty acid, glucose, lactate, insulin and glucagon concentrations were set to fixed values of 0.4mM, 5mM, 0.45mM, 0mM and 31.5pM.
 Rates were taken after 2000s, once they had reached equilibrium. * equivalents of glucose.

 Table 2 compares the simulated hepatic metabolic rates with those presented by Ainscow and Brand for isolated hepatocytes under conditions of glycogen breakdown [12].
 To simulate conditions providing glycogen breakdown consistent with the experimental study, the plasma fatty acid, glucose, lactate, insulin and glucagon concentrations were set to fixed values of 0.4mM, 5mM, 0.45mM, 0mM and 31.5pM.
 Rates were taken after 2000s, once they had reached equilibrium.